Mineral Fertilizers – For Boosting Soil Fertility

 Humic acids come as a black powder.
 They’re used in foliar sprays along with organic fertilizers to help the plant better uptake and utilize the nutrients in those fertilizers much more effectively.

 The quality of humic acid products varies widely.
-This one is very good, being over 90% soluble and contains a minimum of 85% humic acids.
+This one is very good, 100% soluble and containing a minimum of 90% humic acids.

 60 Comments